Thomas Jefferson: Slavery

 Scholars give radically differing interpretations on Jefferson's views and relationship with slavery.
-Opinions range from "emancipationists" who view him as an early proto-abolitionist, who subsequently made pragmatic compromises with the slave power to preserve the union; to "revisionists", who argue that he in fact entrenched the institution in American society; with people also having more nuanced opinions, who either argue that Jefferson held inconsistent views on the institution throughout his lifetime or that both interpretations are too overly simplistic.
+Opinions range from "emancipationists" who view him as an early proto-abolitionist, who subsequently made pragmatic compromises with the slave power to preserve the union; to "revisionists", who argue that he in fact entrenched the institution in American society; with people also having more nuanced opinions, either arguing that Jefferson held inconsistent views on the institution throughout his lifetime or that both interpretations are too overly simplistic.

 Jefferson lived in a planter economy largely dependent upon slavery, and as a wealthy landholder, used slave labor for his household, plantation, and workshops.
 He first recorded his slaveholding in 1774, when he counted 41 enslaved people.
 Over his lifetime he enslaved about 600 people; he inherited about 175 people while most of the remainder were people born on his plantations.
 Jefferson purchased some slaves in order to reunite their families.
 He sold approximately 110 people for economic reasons, primarily slaves from his outlying farms.
 In 1784, when the number of people he enslaved likely was approximately 200, he began to divest himself of many slaves, and by 1794 he had divested himself of 161 individuals.
 (Note: The 135 slaves, which included Betty Hemings and her ten children, that Jefferson acquired from Wayles's estate made him the second-largest slave owner in Albemarle County with a total of 187 slaves.
 The number fluctuated from around 200 slaves until 1784 when he began to give away or sell slaves.
 By 1794 he had gotten rid of 161 individuals.)

 Approximately 100 slaves lived at Monticello at any given time.
 In 1817, the plantation recorded its largest slave population of 140 individuals.

 Jefferson once said, "My first wish is that the labourers may be well treated".
 Jefferson did not work his slaves on Sundays and Christmas and he allowed them more personal time during the winter months.
 Some scholars doubt Jefferson's benevolence, noting cases of excessive slave whippings in his absence.
 His nail factory was staffed only by enslaved children.
 Many of the enslaved boys became tradesmen.
 Burwell Colbert, who started his working life as a child in Monticello's Nailery, was later promoted to the supervisory position of butler.